evanyang22/EikonStuff/README.md

 Purpose: This one diagnosed why the amount of reports were decreasing each year, specifically in the year 2021 and 2022.
 It can create a graph of the amount of skipped companies per year.
 It can also identify top contributors per year and top common contributors.

 ### Finished_Eikon_Data_Analysis.ipynb
-Purpose: This one creates a graph of the number of total downloaded reports per year and the number of unique cusip6s per year.
+Purpose: This one creates a graph of the number of total downloaded reports per year and the number of unique cusip6s per year from the csv data.